Urge University of Notre Dame to keep on-campus student family housing

 The alleged attempt to create activities is admirable, but falls far short of the “familial bond” type traditions The Village maintains through its physical layout and geography.
 Situated on the northeast corner of campus, at Douglas Road and S.R.
 933, University Village is comprised of 6 apartment buildings situated around a fenced recreational space.
 Residents have easy access to campus life via a walking path, and to a safe, affordable, campus community with neighbors right across the enclosed playground.
 These core components - proximity, layout, safety, and affordability - are essential for the welfare of families, but are most decisive for the thriving of international families.

 Join us in our appeal to the 71 year tradition of Notre Dame supporting student family life with affordable, communal focused, on-campus housing, in alignment with its Catholic values.
 Join us in our demand that a meaningful equivalent to this housing model be implemented before current housing is closed.

 #SaveUniversityVillage #WhatWouldHesburghSay #AmorisLaetitia

-Sarah O'Brien needs your help with “Urge Notre Dame to keep on-campus student family housing”.
-Join Sarah and 3,251 supporters today.
+Save University Village needs your help with “Urge Notre Dame to keep on-campus student family housing”.
+Join Save University Village and 3,285 supporters today.